christopheradams/hicetnunc-wiki/Troubleshooting.md

 The usual cause for this is trying to swap more items that were minted.
 If you minted 10 items and try to swap 20, you'll receive this error.

+### My transaction is being "backtracked" - whats going on?
+You're getting backtracked.
+Raise the storage fee to max and try again.
+With the current load it is taking 4-5 tries.